Our NeurotropEx™ is a botanical formula harnessing the powers of coffee berries & Scutellaria baicalensis extracts to support your cognitive health:*

 - Provide day-to-day fuel for neural mitochondria & boost general cognition

-We have therefore chosen three which the scientific community believes are up for the job: Scutellaria baicalensis (commonly known as Skullcap) enhanced with extract from coffee berries & MCT from coconut oil.
+We have therefore chosen two which the scientific community believes are up for the job: Scutellaria baicalensis (commonly known as Skullcap) and extract from coffee berries & and enhanced by MCT from coconut oil.

-Scutellaria baicalensis is rich in baicalin and baicalein.
-These flavonoids are absorbable by the brain and accumulate in its structures associated with the preservation of memory, learning and motor function (like the Hippocampus) [2,3,13].
-Studies suggest that baicalin can a) protect neurons from negative influence of low oxygen (hypoxia) and other toxins affecting them and b) prolong the life of neurons in the hippocampal area [2,3,4,5,10].
+Skullcap (Scutellaria baicalensis) is rich in baicalin and baicalein.
+These flavonoids cross the blood/brain barrier and accumulate in its structures associated with the preservation of memory, learning (like the Hippocampus) and motor function [2,3,13].
+Studies suggest that baicalin can protect neurons from negative influence of low oxygen (hypoxia) and other toxins as well as prolong their life in the hippocampal area [2,3,4,5,10].

 Scientific References & Relevant Research